[Live Webinar]: Future-Proof Your SEO: Compete for Visibility in the Age of GEO — Register Now!

 How Does Gemini Work?

-Gemini utilizes Google’s latest large language models to answer queries in natural language.
+Gemini uses Google’s latest large language models to answer queries in natural language.
 It pulls from a wide range of sources, including web content, structured data, and user interactions.

 The assistant prioritizes relevance, authority, and helpfulness, similar to traditional Google search but with enhanced synthesis.
 Often, Gemini includes links or brand mentions without requiring users to scroll down to organic results, making it crucial for brands to monitor their visibility.